Proteomics reveals region-specific hemostatic alterations in response to mechanical ventilation in a preterm lamb model of lung injury

 Christine Schmid, Vera Ignjatovic, Boyuan Pang, Shuai Nie, Nicholas A Williamson, David G Tingay, Prue M Pereira-Fantini

-INTRODUCTION: Preterm infants often require assisted ventilation, however ventilation when applied to the immature lung can initiate ventilator-induced lung injury (VILI).
+Introduction Preterm infants often require assisted ventilation, however ventilation when applied to the immature lung can initiate ventilator-induced lung injury (VILI).
 The biotrauma which underscores VILI is largely undefined, and is likely to involve vascular injury responses, including hemostasis.
 We aimed to use a ventilated, preterm lamb model to: (1) characterize regional alterations in hemostatic mediators within the lung and (2) assess the functional impact of protein alterations on hemostasis by analyzing temporal thrombin generation.
-MATERIALS AND METHODS: Preterm lambs delivered at 124 to 127 days gestation received 90 min of mechanical ventilation (positive end-expiratory pres..View full abstract
+Materials and methods Preterm lambs delivered at 124 to 127 days gestation received 90 min of mechanical ventilation (positive end-expiratory pressu..View full abstract

 Awarded by National Health and Medical Research Council (NHMRC) Centre of Research in Excellence